san650/ember-cli-page-object/docs/v1.0.x/components.md

   </tbody>
 </table>

-You can reset parent scope by setting the `scope` attribute on the component declaration.
+You can reset parent scope by setting the `scope` and `resetScope` attribute on the component declaration.

 {% highlight js %}
 var page = PageObject.create({